vtbassmatt/azf-wsgi/readme.md

 ### Install this package
 `pip install azf_wsgi` - no need to put this in Django's `INSTALLED_APPS` or anything like that.
+Be sure to update `requirements.txt` to include `azf-wsgi` as a requirement.

 ### Configure Azure Functions to hand off to your WSGI app
 First, we want to delegate routing to your WSGI app.
 Edit your `function.json` to include a catch-all route called "{*route}":